-Recognition of tariff shortfalls (幹32.5 billion) The Nigerian Electricity Regulatory Commission (NERC) issued orders awarding tariff shortfalls to the Company over the periods 2015 to 2021.
-Based on the orders, the Company recognised a tariff shortfall of No323.6 billion (for 2015 - 2020) of which No80.6 billion was recognised in 2020, Additional shortfall of No32.5 billion was recognised in 2021.
+Recognition of tariff shortfalls (¥83.22 billion) The Nigerian Electricity Regulatory Commission (NERC) issued orders awarding tariff shortfalls to the Company for the year.
+Based on the orders, the Company recognised a tariff shortfall of N83.22 billion for the year (2022: N18.68 billion).
 The recognition of tariff shortfalls is considered a matter of significance to our audit due to the nature and size of the tariff shortfalls.
-Refer to Notes 5.1 and 9.3 respectively for the accounting policy on recognition of tariff shortfalls and related disclosures.
+Refer to Notes 5.1 and 9.4 respectively for the accounting policy on recognition of tariff shortfalls and related disclosures.
+We assessed the NERC orders to evaluate whether the recognition of tariff shortfalls is appropriate.
 We confirmed that the tariff shortfall amount recognised by the Company was in line with the NERC orders; and evaluated the adequacy of the disclosures in the financial statements.